 - Proof of Income (For trading in derivatives) (Eg.: Copy of ITR Acknowledgement)

-Can NRIs have multiple demat accounts?
+Can NRIs have multiple Demat accounts?

 Yes.
-An NRI can have multiple demat accounts.
-The usage of these multiple demat accounts can be understood under the concepts of:
+An NRI can have multiple Demat accounts.
+The usage of these multiple Demat accounts can be understood under the concepts of:

-- Repatriation: NRIs must have separate demat accounts for repatriable (NRE) and non-repatriable (NRO) shares which means if you invest through your NRE account, the money you receive after selling the shares/stocks is completely and freely repatriable whereas investments through NRO accounts will have to be initially settled by paying applicable taxes and then they can be repatriated.
+- Repatriation: NRIs must have separate Demat accounts for repatriable (NRE) and non-repatriable (NRO) shares which mean if you invest through your NRE account, the money you receive after selling the shares/stocks is completely and freely repatriable whereas investments through NRO accounts will have to be initially settled by paying applicable taxes and then they can be repatriated.
 NRE accounts are used to buy shares (equity) on a repatriable basis and NRO accounts are used to invest in shares (equity and derivatives) on a non-repatriable basis.
 The NRE/NRO Accounts can be used to invest in the primary market without PIS (Portfolio Investment Scheme) (eg: IPOs, Mutual Funds)

 - Market Variation: In order to invest in the secondary market you need a separate bank account to hold your investment funds that will be linked to the Portfolio Investment Scheme (PIS).
-This account can not be your regular NRE/NRO account and this account will be linked to a demat account to hold your shares as directed by RBI.
+This account can not be your regular NRE/NRO account and this account will be linked to a Demat account to hold your shares as directed by RBI.

 The previous segment must have created some doubts for NRIs: What are primary and secondary markets?
 What is PIS?
 Let’s understand these too to get a complete overview.

-NRI Demat Account: Types of Markets in India
+Types of Markets in India

 There are two types of investments markets that can accept investments from an NRI or Resident Indian: